certbot/certbot/docs/using.rst

 .. code-block:: none

-  certbot --expand -d existing.com -d example.com,newdomain.com
+  certbot --expand -d existing.com example.com,newdomain.com

 If you prefer, you can specify the domains individually like this: